cromize/beatport_tracktagger/README.md

 # save artwork from beatport (500x500)
 ./tracktagger.py -a

+# clean all tags with artwork
+./tracktagger.py -c

 # get tags and artwork from beatport and update local files
 ./tracktagger.py -t -s -a